 Our insights, expertise and thought leadership has featured in leading publications and several of the world’s most recognised sustainability sites worldwide.
 You can read it here.

-We are increasingly seeing businesses talking about Net-Zero carbon.
-The more meaningful responses include public declarations about their intentions and clear and transparent targets.
-Join Joss and Dominic from Terrafiniti and other sustainability professionals from the UK and beyond, to explore the challenges and what an appropriate approach means for you in June's SPRG meeting.
+If business culture can be strong enough to 'eat' your strategy, then there is little point in spending time and effort on developing a new direction if you don’t pay equal, if not greater, attention to culture..
+Join Joss and Dominic from Terrafiniti and other sustainability professionals from the UK and beyond, to explore the challenges and what an appropriate approach means for you in July's SPRG meeting.

 Many people and companies fear and resist change due to uncertainty and perceived higher risks.
 But the risk of not adapting can be higher - what biases are involved and how do we move forward?